Susan Roces: Career

-Death
+Death and memorial

-Roces died on May 20, 2022 at the age of 80, due to cardiopulmonary arrest.
-A day earlier, she was rushed to the Cardinal Santos Medical Center in San Juan, Metro Manila because of chest pain and difficulty in breathing.
-Her daughter Grace Poe had also said ‘‘My mother is already old.
-She's 80 years old.
-The cause of her death, according to the doctor, is cardiopulmonary arrest which means heart failure.’’
+Roces died on May 20, 2022, at the age of 80, due to cardiopulmonary arrest.
+A day earlier, she was rushed to Cardinal Santos Medical Center in San Juan City near where her parents lived, after some chest pains and difficulty in breathing.
+Her daughter Grace Poe had also said "My mother is already old."
+The official cause of her death was listed as heart failure.
 The Senate and the House of Representatives passed resolutions to honor her legacy.
-The ACT-CIS Partylist proposed to posthumously award Roces the National Artist of the Philippines Award for her contributions to the entertainment industry.
-She is buried next to her late husband in the Manila North Cemetery.
+ACT-CIS Partylist proposed to posthumously induct Roces into the Order of National Artists of the Philippines for her contributions to the entertainment industry.
+Roces was buried next to her late husband in the Manila North Cemetery.